apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 -->
 <!--MACRO{toc|fromDepth=2|toDepth=4}-->

-## Introduction
+## Summary

 Maven 4 introduces several upgrades and improvements (see ["What's new in Maven 4?"](/whatsnewinmaven4.html)).
 Some of them are backwards compatible or optional, but some require changes of your build environment or Maven project.
 This page shall help to migrate to Maven 4.

-The general suggestion for the migration is to do it in three steps, which can be summarized as:
+In short, the general suggestion for the migration is to do it in three steps:

 1. Meet the prerequisites
 2. Use Maven 4 for your build and fix build errors